 The 4 P’s (Promise.
 Picture.
 Proof.
 Push)

 You may have heard of the marketing mix (Product.
 Placement.
 Promotion.
 Price).
 But AWAI copywriters have 4 Ps of our own: Promise.
 Picture.
 Proof.
 Push.

-For financial services, this formula works excellently when it comes to presenting the Big Idea to an audience.
+For financial services, this formula works great when presenting the Big Idea to an audience.
 But how does it work?

-You start with your Promise presents the big idea – what your readers will get out acquiring what you’re offering.
-Make that promise focusing on a particular fear or desire that your reader has.
-The quest for wealth is something quite common within the financial services marketing group as a promise to make.
+You start with your Promise presenting the big idea – what your readers will get out of acquiring what you’re offering.
+Make that promise focusing on a particular fear or a desire that your reader has.
+The quest for wealth is something common within the financial services marketing group as a promise to make.
 But there are other approaches you can take to make your marketing stand out.
 Like the fear of losing what the reader has worked so hard to obtain.

-After you make your promise, then paint a Picture of what the reader’s lives will be like when they buy your product or hire your services.
-Cement the desire your audience could have for your offer.
+After you make your promise, paint a Picture of what the reader’s lives will be like when they get your offer – cementing that desire your audience could have for your offer.
 Create as clear an image as you can of the prospect benefiting from buying your product or hiring your services.

 And finally, you make clear, specific call-to-action in your Push.
 This is your final offer, make it appealing and easy-to-understand.
 And don’t miss a step in the buying process.

 If you are having trouble structuring your idea for an advertisement, try and use the 4 Ps to create a compelling presentation.

 Another copy-structure idea you can use for your advertising is the AIDA formula – Attention.
 Interest.
 Desire.
 Action.